Testing of vitamin D levels

 Q: Can I participate if I live in _______?

-Q: Why can't NY residents take part in the study?
+Q: Can NY residents take part in the study?

 Q: How long does it take to receive my results?

-the blood spot test (and mailing to GrassrootsHealth) until we post your
+It takes 7-10 days from the time we receive your completed blood spot test with questionnaire until we post your

-you provided as login to D*action) when we have the results.
+you provided as login to D*action) when we have the results, which will be posted to your www.grassrootshealth.net account.

 Q: Is there an additional cost to mail a kit overseas?